We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Check the thermostat’s wiring

 There are a number of things you can try to fix a furnace that won’t turn off.
-Coming up next, you’ll be able to take a look at each of them in more detail.
+Let’s dive in to not only shut it off, but also make sure it doesn’t get stuck again.

 So, you adjust the settings on the thermostat to turn the furnace off.
 You expect to hear the sound of the fan and the blower motor slowing down to a stop but that doesn’t happen.
 You come back a little later and the furnace is still raging, hotter than ever.